Counted Cross Stitch

 1. The Hardwick Manor hoop is said to be the Rolls-Royce amongst the hoops.
 However, I noted that in comparison to my Elbesee hoop it didn't really make a difference.
 The former is thicker and curiously springy, so that you have to pull it apart while opening, while the latter isn't, but both are solid wooden hoops with well finished hardware, and both keep the fabric taut for a long while.
 On the downside, there's one spot near the screwing connection in both with a tiny gap between the inner and the outer ring, a little unbalance.
 So they are both quality hoops, though I prefer the Elbesee, because I'm not overly enthusiastic about the "springy" behaviour of the HM.

 2. I've learned to start my thread with a loop on the backside.
 Aaah - no more darning in, no more near and far wasted knots!
 A pity it's suited for an even number of threads only.
 In this regard, it is convenient that counted cross stitch is done with two threads generally.

-4. and most important insight: Counted Cross Stitch isn't boring at all!
-Sure, it is to Freestyle Surface Embroidery as pixel graphics is to vector graphics, but well done and on a high count fabric, stitching crosses as tiny as possible, it can look really beautiful.
+4. and most important insight: counted cross stitch isn't boring at all!
+Sure, it is to Freestyle Surface Embroidery as pixel graphics is to vector graphics, but well done and on a high count fabric, with crosses as tiny as possible, it can look really beautiful.
 Sure, it is like colouring by numbers, but it is a deeply meditative occupation.
 Looks like I fell in love with CCS.

 This was the initial trick, but the second follows quick: the REAL SAMPLER...